Attorney blasts Northeastern University for expelling 11 students accused of breaking COVID-19 rules

-BOSTON (WHDH) - A New York attorney blasted Northeastern University for its decision to expel 11 students for the fall semester after they were gound socializing together at the Westin Hotel in Boston — which is currently being used as temporary housing for students during the pandemic.
+BOSTON (WHDH) - A New York attorney blasted Northeastern University for its decision to expel 11 students for the fall semester after they were found socializing together at the Westin Hotel in Boston — which is currently being used as temporary housing for students during the pandemic.

 A spokesperson for the school said the students were in violation of the school’s COVID-19 protocols.